OSTFILDERN, Germany—Eva Gründel and Heinz Tomek feature Specus Corallii in DuMont Reise-Handbuch Reiseführer Sizilien.

 MILAN, Italy—Paolo Maria Noseda unveils House of Dust in the Corriere della Sera magazine Casamica.

-DORSET, UK—Architectural Association—Ana Araujo and Takero Shimazaki invite Cardillo to talk with students of ‘Intermediate 2’ at the Hooke Park campus.
+DORSET, UK, AA School—Ana Araujo and Takero Shimazaki invite Cardillo to talk with students of ‘Intermediate 2’ at the Hooke Park campus.

 ROME, Italy—Massimiliano Beffa commissions Cardillo to refurbish his apartment in the Ludovisi quarter.
 The House of Dust project has been built in nine months.